caseyWebb/hubbard/README.md

 with `repo` and `admin:repo_hook` scopes, and a publicly-accesible hostname.
 In development, a hostname will be generated with [localtunnel](https://github.com/localtunnel/localtunnel).

-Setting a password and secret are also __HIGHLY__ recommended, but it will work without them.
+Setting a password is also __HIGHLY__ recommended, but it will work without one.

 Other options should be self explanatory and can be provided via config.js or environment variables.